Regional economic relations: questions and answers

 What are the tasks of the delegates for regional economic relations?

-The delegates for regional economic relations represent the SNB in the various regions of Switzerland.
+The delegates for regional economic relations represent the Swiss National Bank (SNB) in the various regions of Switzerland.

-Their task is twofold: On the one hand, they conduct personal interviews with company leaders to gather information on the course of business, which forms the basis of economic reports for the attention of the Governing Board.
-These surveys are carried out in the form of structured company discussions.
+Their task is twofold: on the one hand, they conduct regular personal talks with company leaders to gather information on the course of business, thereby providing the SNB with an up-to-date impression of current economic conditions and the business outlook from the vantage point of companies.
+This information flows into the regular economic analyses for the attention of the Governing Board.

-On the other hand, the delegates function as ambassadors of the SNB, explaining, and thereby cultivating an understanding of its monetary policy, to economic associations, local officials, and the general public.
+On the other hand, the delegates also function as ambassadors of the SNB, explaining - and thus cultivating an understanding of - its monetary policy to economic associations, local officials, and the general public.